 During the period under review, all the Directors of the VCT were Non-Executive and served on each committee of the Board.
-The Audit Committee is chaired by David Hunter, the Remuneration and Nomination Committees are chaired by Giles Clark.
+Andrew Donovan is the Chairman of the Audit Committee and Matthew Evans is the Chairman of the Remuneration and Nomination Committees.
 The Audit Committee normally meets four times yearly, and the Remuneration and Nomination Committees meet as required.
 The Board has delegated a number of areas of responsibility to its committees and each committee has defined terms of reference and duties.